chris7444/ansible-docker-ucp/README.md

 15. Click Begin Installation, using all the other default settings, and wait for the configuration of user settings dialog, shown in Figure 16.
 16. Select a root password, as shown in Figure 17.
 17. Click Done and wait for the install to finish.
 Reboot and log in into the system using the VM console.
-18. The Red Hat packages required during the deployment of the solution come from two repositories: rhel-7-server-rpms and rhel 7 server extras rpms.
+18. The Red Hat packages required during the deployment of the solution come from two repositories: ```rhel-7-server-rpms``` and ```rhel 7-server-extras-rpms```.
 The first repository can be found on the Red Hat DVD but the second cannot.
-Here are two options, they both require having a Red Hat Network account.
+There are two options, with both requiring a Red Hat Network account.
   - Use Red Hat subscription manager to register your system.
 This is the easiest way and will automatically give you access to the official Red Hat repositories.
 It does require having a Red Hat Network account though, so if you don’t have one, you can use a different option.
-Use the subscription-manager register command as follows:
+Use the ```subscription-manager register``` command as follows.
 ```
 # subscription-manager register --auto-attach
 ```
-If you are behind a proxy, you must configure this before running the above command to register:
+If you are behind a proxy, you must configure this before running the above command to register.
 ```
 # subscription-manager config --server.proxy_hostname=<proxy IP> --server.proxy_port=<proxy port>
 ```
 If you follow this “route”, the playbooks will automatically enable the “extras” repository on the VMs that need it.
   - Use an internal repository.
 Instead of pulling the packages from Red Hat, you can create copies of the required repositories on a dedicated node.
 You can then configure the package manager to pull the packages from the dedicated node.
-Your /etc/yum.repos.d/redhat.repo could look something like this:
+Your /etc/yum.repos.d/redhat.repo could look as follows.
 ```
 [RHEL7-Server]
 name=Red Hat Enterprise Linux $releasever - $basearch